Paulist Fr. Ryan Casey is a native of Rockford, IL, the son of Terry and Sheri Casey.

 - Favorite Foods: Pizza and anything hot and spicy

-- What he enjoys most about being a theology student: "Learning more about myself and the Paulists.
-I also love being in the classroom and engaging in discussions about Jesus’ life, scripture and priestly mission."
+- What he enjoyed most about being a theology student: "Learning more about myself and the Paulists.
+I also loved being in the classroom and engaging in discussions about Jesus’ life, scripture and priestly mission."

 On Friday, Sept.
-1, 2017, Ryan made his final promises (or "final profession") to the Paulist Fathers community during a special Mass in the chapel at St. Joseph's Seminary in Washington, D.C.
+1, 2017, he made his final promises (or "final profession") to the Paulist Fathers community during a special Mass in the chapel at St. Joseph's Seminary in Washington, D.C.:

-Listen to an interview with Ryan after he made his final promises on September 1, 2017:
+Listen to an interview after he made his final promises on September 1, 2017:

 On Sept.
-2, 2017, Ryan—now Deacon Ryan—was ordained a transitional deacon.
+2, 2017, he was ordained a transitional deacon.
 The Mass took place in the Crypt Church of the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., on the campus of The Catholic University of America.